tamylaa/clodo-framework/docs/architecture/README.md

 ## 🏛️ Framework Architecture

-The Lego Framework follows a **layered architecture** designed for scalability, maintainability, and developer productivity.
+The Clodo Framework follows a **layered architecture** designed for scalability, maintainability, and developer productivity.
 Each layer has specific responsibilities and provides clear interfaces to adjacent layers.

 ```
 ┌─────────────────────────────────────────────────────────────┐